 provides individualized instruction for students whose scores fall

 between 36 and 78 on the reading component of the Accuplacer placement

 test and whose scores fall below 10 on any of the five reading

 competencies evaluated in the Accuplacer Reading Diagnostic Test

 (Modules B - F).

-READ A provides an orientation to the modules and introduces reading
+READ MODA provides an orientation to the modules and introduces reading

 and learning strategies.
 This module is required for any student who

 places into the modules.
 Students who require more than one term to